Pamela Whitten: Indiana University

 On April 16, 2021, the Board of Trustees at Indiana University (IU) named Whitten the 19th president-elect of the university.
 This makes Whitten the first woman to ever hold the position of president at IU.
 Her term as IU president started on July 1, 2021.
 The appointment was praised by some alumni, but the search process that led to Whitten's appointment was controversial amongst some faculty.

 On April 16, 2024, the Indiana University Bloomington faculty overwhelmingly passed votes of no confidence for IU president Pamela Whitten with 93.1% (827 to 29) of the vote against Whitten.
 In response, the Indiana University Board of Trustees reaffirmed their support for Whitten and her administration, although it was later revealed that the support was not unanimous.

 On April 25, 2024, Whitten formed an ad hoc committee to change the terms of use of the Indiana University Assembly Ground on the eve of pro-Palestinian protests.
 This policy change facilitated the arrest of students, faculty, and community members who were occupying Dunn Meadow.
 Legal scholars interviewed by The Herald-Times questioned whether the policy changes may have violated the First Amendment to the United States Constitution.

 On January 22, 2025, The Chronicle of Higher Education reported that Whitten's doctoral dissertation had more than three dozen instances of copied language without a source, or plagiarism.
-However, Indiana University cleared her for this academic misconduct.
+However, Indiana University cleared her for this alleged academic misconduct.